-• Submitting of the defense draft
+• Submitting the defense draft

-When the defense draft of the dissertation is completed, the student must obtain the mentor's signature that the document is defensible.
-No fewer than forty-five days before the scheduled defense the student submits five unbound copies of the defense draft to the Program Administrator for distribution to (a) the external reader; (b) the supervisor; (c) the second reader; (d) the chair of the defense committee; (e) the Ph.D.
+When the defense draft of the dissertation is completed, the student must obtain the supervisor's signature that the document is defensible on the defense form (available from the Ph.D.
+Office Coordinator).
+No fewer than forty-five days before the scheduled defense, the student submits unbound printed copies and an electronic copy of the defense draft to the Ph.D.
+Office Coordinator for distribution to (a) the external reader; (b) the supervisor; (c) the second reader; (d) the Chair of the Dissertation Defense Committee; (e) the Ph.D.
 Seminar Room.
-The Seminar Room draft is to be single-sided.
-Other drafts may be double-sided or punched with the permission of the reader.
-With permission, a student may submit an electronic copy to a reader instead of or along with a hard copy.
-The defense draft of the dissertation must be as close to letter perfect as the student can make it, written in clear and accurate English and in conformity with appropriate program style.
-The mentor is responsible for ensuring that this is the case.
+All printed drafts are to be single-sided.
+The student may seek permission from readers (b), (c), and (d) to provide them with only an electronic copy if he or she wishes to do so, but must follow the readers' wishes.
+The defense draft of the dissertation must be as close to letter perfect as the student can make it, written in clear and accurate English and in conformity with appropriate Program style.
+The supervisor is responsible for ensuring that this is the case.
 The dissertation may not be amended before the defense hearing.
 The defense draft (and final copies) of the dissertation must not exceed 100,000 words in length, excluding front matter, bibliography and appendices.
-Longer drafts will not be accepted
+Longer drafts will not be accepted.